cvxgrp/cvxrisk/README.md

 We offer a `SampleCovariance` class as seen above.

 ### Factor risk models

 Factor risk models use the projection of the weight vector into a lower dimensional subspace, e.g. each asset is the linear combination of $k$ factors.

 ```math
 r_i = \sum_{j=1}^k f_j \beta_{ji} + \epsilon_i
 ```

 The factor time series are $f_1, \ldots, f_k$.
 The loadings are the coefficients
 $\beta_{ji}$.
-The residual returns $\epsilon_i$ are assumed to be uncorrelated with the factors.
+The residual returns $\epsilon_i$ are assumed to be uncorrelated with the f actors.

 Any position $w$ in weight space projects to a position $y = \beta^T w$ in factor space.
 The variance for a position $w$ is the sum of the variance of the systematic returns explained by the factors and the variance of the idiosyncratic returns.

 ```math
 Var(r) = Var(\beta^T w) + Var(\epsilon w)